xuyfe/xuyfe/README.md

 ### Hi there 👋

-- 🛠️ I’m currently working as a Data Support Specialist at the Yale Law School, and as a Research Assistant for the Yale Sociology Department.
+- 🛠️ I’m currently working as a Data Support Specialist at the Yale Law School, and as a RA for the Yale Sociology Department.
-- 📘 I’m a rising Junior majoring in Statistics & Data Science at Yale University.
+- 📘 I’m a rising Junior majoring in Statistics & Data Science and Economics at Yale University.
 - 💡 I'm interested in learning about Applied Machine Learning.
+- 📖 Currently reading: Anna Karenina by Leo Tolstoy.
-- 📫 How to reach me: xuliowen605@gmail.com
+- 📫 How to reach me: xuoyifei@outlook.com.

 <!--
 **owenxuli/owenxuli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.